 |CHEM 504||Central Concepts in Chemistry - Measurements||3|

-Additional courses in subsequent years are chosen based on major emphasis area, through consultation with the thesis committee or an advisor and can include research credits.
+Additional courses are chosen based on major emphasis area, through consultation with the thesis committee or an advisor and can include research credits.